|

 Back in Time Lite

 This was my fifth BIT Live, and sadly, it was the last one.
-Chris has done an amazing job with these events, getting C64 celebs to attend and preform, etc. There's just a lot of nice memories floating around in my head right now, and this is my report.
+Chris has done an amazing job with these events, getting so many C64 celebs to attend and perform, etc. There's a lot of nice memories floating around in my head right now, and this is my report.
 (Andreas Wallström, 13th September 2005)

 Back in Time Lite/Retrovision: The Final Hurrah